Natrayat Rajputs

-The Natrayat Rajputs are Hindu caste found in the state of Rajasthan in India.
+The Natrayat Rajput is a Hindu caste directly descended from the Rajputs who took up the practice of widow remarriage and eventually developed into a separate caste.
+They are mainly found in the states of Rajasthan and Gujarat in India.

 History and origin

 The community derives its name from the word nata, which means widow remarriage in Hindi.
-This practice, initially adopted by a group of Chauhan Rajputs in Marwar, Rajasthan, and this led to their separation from the wider Rajput community, which disallows widow remarriage.
+This practice, initially adopted by a group of Chauhan Rajputs changing their surnames from Chouhan To Chadana in Marwar, Rajasthan, and this led to their separation from the wider Rajput community, which disallows widow remarriage.
 The community also include a small number Panwar, Parihar and Rathore.
 The Natrayat are distributed in the transitional zone between Mewar and Marwar, occupying several villages in this hilly region.

 Present circumstances

-The community is endogamous, and divided into exogamous gotras, the Chadana, Kharwad Unthed solanki Rathore Sisodiya Parmar Mundawat Tanwar.
-They are mainly a community of small peasants farmers.
+The community is endogamous, and divided into exogamous gotras such as Chadana, Unthed, Solanki, Rathore, Sisodiya, Parmar (Pawar), Mundawat, Tomar (Tanwar), etc. They are mainly a community of small peasants farmers.